topleft/google-places-basics/readme.md

       infowindow.open(map, marker);
     });
 ```

 ### Wrap Up
 And voila!
 Here is your very own custom Google Map.
-These are the bare essntials of getting a map with a search feature on the page with access to the powerful Google Places Library.
-From here you could add an array (or a database) where your places are stored, create a listing in a side bar to show more details, or maybe personalize the look of you map with styles and custom icons.
+These are the bare essntials of getting a map with a search feature on the page, as well as access to the powerful Google Places Library.
+From here you could add an array (or a database) where your places are stored, create a listing in a side bar to show more details, or maybe personalize the look of your map with styles and custom icons.

 You can grab the finished files for Part 3 [here](https://github.com/topleft/google-places-basics/tree/v4).